ballerina-platform/plugin-intellij/README.md

 ---

 ## Overview
-The Ballerina IntelliJ plugin provides the [Ballerina programming language](https://ballerina.io/) development capabilities within IntelliJ IDEA.
+The Ballerina IntelliJ plugin provides [Ballerina Swan Lake](https://ballerina.io/) language development capabilities within IntelliJ IDEA.
 While it offers a subset of features compared to the [Ballerina VSCode extension](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina), it is designed to meet the specific needs of those working within the IntelliJ ecosystem.

 > **Note:** This plugin is being developed as an experimental and community-driven project.
 The plugin is fully open-source, and we welcome contributions!